- What is proptech

 Leading Proptech companies from around the world

-ClevAir is a plug-and-play solution that optimizes your building’s energy usage, automates its operations, revitalizes its climate, and reduces its costs.
-It can reprogram your HVAC on-the-fly if it notices any change in occupancy, outdoor climate, or weather forecast.
+ClevAir is a smart solution that optimizes your building’s energy usage, automates its operations, stabalize its indoor climate, and reduces its costs.
+It optimize your HVAC according to occupancy, outdoor climate, or weather forecast.
 You can find ClevAir on the Norwegian proptech map, under the smart properties category.

 Hover is making it easy for people to buy properties by creating 3D models of listings on their website.
 Instead of imagining the feeling via photos, people can get an immersive experience of the house, without actually going there.
 Additionally, Hover users can also use the 3D technology to visualize what an additional feature in the house might look like (added living room, extra washroom, bigger TV etc.).